stefanprodan/kustomizer/docs/get-started-oci.md

 ## Install the app

-Install the application using the app config from the registry:
+Install the demo application using the manifests from the config image:

 ```console
 $ kustomizer apply inventory kustomizer-demo-app --wait --prune \